elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - _HTTPS spoofing_ sends a fake certificate when the initial connection request to a secure site is made
   - Fake has a copy of the thumbprint associated with the compromised application
-  - Can be used as part of a Man in the Middle attack
+  - Can be used as part of a MitM attack
 - _SSL BEAST_ exploits TLS version 1.0 vulnerability in SSL
-  - The victim is infected with malicious JavaScript that captures encrypted cookies and enables the attacker cookies and authentication tokens.
+  - The victim is infected with malicious JavaScript that captures encrypted cookies and enables the attacker cookies and authentication tokens
 - _SSL hijacking_ is when an attacker passes forged authentication keys to both the user and application
   - Sets up what appears to be a secure connection when but it's actually a MitM attack
 - _SSL stripping_ downgrades a HTTPS connection to HTTP by intercepting the TLS authentication